-After Beach Bar itself is the establishment in the middle of these three and it could be said that it's in the middle when it comes to food and service as well.
+After Beach Bar is the establishment in the middle of a line of three sunset bars above Kata Noi Beach, and could be said that it's in the middle when it comes to food and service as well.
 Baan Chom View is classier and certainly neater while Small Viewpoint is a little frayed around the edges, to put it kindly.

 This is also the place to check out the latest in photographic accessories as punters tend to haul out their expensive Japanese hardware at dusk to capture that golden moment when day turns into night.